victoriaemily/Project_2024/Report.md

 ### 2a.
 Brief project description (what algorithms will you be comparing and on what architectures)

-For example:
-- Algorithm 1
+- Bitonic Sort:
-- Algorithm 2
+- Sample Sort:
-- Algorithm 3
+- Merge Sort:
-- Algorithm 4
+- Radix Sort:

 ### 2b.
 Pseudocode for each parallel algorithm
 - For MPI programs, include MPI calls you will use to coordinate between processes